 1. Revere life.
 Recognize the tiny beetle who lies in the dust as a kindred spirit — a being who just like you has a will to live.
 In your quest for the big things, appreciate the tiny flowers at your feet and other wonders.
 Build peace wherever you are and live in harmony with nature.
 In your quest to serve others, remember that reverence for life applies to you, too, so take care of yourself.

 2. Live your values and don’t be shy about speaking them.
-Schweitzer made his life (not his theology) his argument.
+Schweitzer love saying he made his life (not his theology) his argument.
 He was a model for what we today might call “walk your talk,” but he also unabashedly and humbly spoke his values in a way that inspires others.
 Today’s information-overloaded world is hungry for stories like the growing body of wisdom that yes, we can, build prosperity with integrity and sustainability.

 3. Value integrity over peer and other pressures.
-At about eight, Schweitzer was delighted to go out with the local boys to play with slingshots.
+At eight, Schweitzer was delighted to go out with the local boys to play with slingshots.
 At first, he joined them in their attempts to shoot at birds.
 Then the church bells rang and he abandoned the slingshot for a commitment to cherish life.
 Like Schweitzer, you will have many temptations to take the most popular or the most seemingly expedient course.
 Choose instead the course that is true to you and others.

 4. Find your true happiness through service.
 Yes, enjoy whatever brings you personal pleasure, like making music, cats, a walk through the woods, a chat with an old friend, a great meal.
 But make service the center of your life, whatever your job.
 In the process, be willing to give up big pleasures for greater ones.